 - Australian English should be used, except where advised by the subject coordinator.
 Students should refer to the Australian Government Style Manual if unsure about grammar, punctuation or usage, and the Australian Concise Oxford Dictionary or the Macquarie Dictionary for spelling

 - All work must be appropriately referenced and include a bibliography.
-Information about different styles of referencing is available on the Library website.
+Information about different styles of referencing is available on the Library Citation guides web page.
 Please contact your subject coordinator if you have any questions about the referencing style to be used

 - Essays must be submitted with an Asia Institute Coversheet (275kb pdf)